beingaryan/Sign-To-Speech-Conversion/README.md

 * Intensity gradients of the image are calculated.
 * Non-maximum suppression is applied to remove the possibility of a false response.
 * Double thresholding is done to detect or determine the possible edges.
-* Edges are finalized by identifying and removing all other edges that are weak and not linked to strong edges.
+* Edges are finalized by identifying and removing all other edges that are weak and not linked to strong edges.<br />
 ![](Analysis/fe.png)<br />
-The above figure shows a figure with it's extracted features which is sent to the model.
+The above figure shows pre-processed image with extracted features which is sent to the model for classification.
 ## Proposed Flow

 ![](Analysis/Proposed%20Flow.png)<br />